-Keywords: politicians' digital presence, political communication, direct democracy, South Korea, National Assembly he theoretical debate on democracy and its components intensified in the final decades of the 20th century, driven by two seemingly contradictory developments.
+Keywords: politicians' digital presence, political communication, direct democracy, South Korea, National Assembly

+The theoretical debate on democracy and its components intensified in the final decades of the 20th century, driven by two seemingly contradictory developments.
 On the one hand, a rising number of countries turned to democracy, yet on the other, a crisis of democracy in mature democracies was identified.
 Indicators for this crisis are falling voter turn-out, growing apathy and declining party identification as well as the rise of populist parties and movements (e.g. Putnam, 2000, Dalton & Wattenberg, 2000).
 Political participation is often reduced to voting in elections, removing citizens from policy-making processes.
 As politics professionalised, the direct connection to citizens weakened, leading to dissatisfaction with political processes and the growth of non-traditional political activities, such as social movements and boycotts.
-The notion of a democratic decline has been challenged for the underlying normative assumptions concerning democracy, representation and participation which are based on the mid-20th century, such as high levels of party membership and party hierarchies (Blühdorn, 2014).
+The notion of a democracy, representation and participation which are based on the mid-20th century, such as high levels of party membership and party hierarchies (Blühdorn, 2014).
 Instead, the changing political activities and different expectations from political institutions need to be taken into account and expectations of form and function of political participation adjusted.
 This invokes the need to change behaviour and expectations by both political actors and theorists.